25 Best things to do in Milan (2025) – Guide to Milano

 How to visit the Duomo in Milan

-The Duomo di Milano is a religious building, where you must enter with reverence and keep your shoulders and knees covered and remove your headgear.
-It’s up to the staff to let you in even if you don’t follow the rules.
+The Duomo di Milano is a religious building, where you must enter with respect and follow the basic rules (shoulders and knees covered and headgear removed).
+It’s up to the staff to let you in if you don’t follow the rules.

 Milan Cathedral / Duomo / sightseeing, things to do in Milan